+Rules surrounding quarantining are unchanged from the previous round, and continue to vary across the monitored PoEs.
+After entering Iraq via Fishkhabour, Ibrahim Al-Khalil, Zurbatiyah and Al-Shalamcha, travellers are required to quarantine at home for 14 days.
+In addition, there is no quarantine requirement for travellers with dual citizenship who are in transit after crossing via Fishkhabour.
+As well, all travellers entering via Bashmagh must quarantine at home for 48 hours.
 Furthermore, as with the previous rounds, none of the crossings have an isolation space for further evaluation of suspected cases amongst travellers.
 Prior to December 2020, travellers at some PoEs were required to submit a health declaration form upon arrival.
-However, these forms are no longer in use at any of the monitored PoEs, with on-site COVID-19 testing or rules requiring travellers to submit negative PCR test results considered sufficient as a health screening measure.
+However, this requirement is no longer in place at any of the monitored PoEs, with on-site COVID-19 testing or rules requiring travellers to submit negative PCR test results considered sufficient as a health screening measure.